ft-interactive/marketdata-getter/README.md

 Be a bit smarter about dealing with multi symbol requests i.e. at that moment using the symbol `AAPL,XOM` will return an set of set of results and will be hashed as `AAPL,XOM` as distinct from `XOM,AAPL` so a request for the latter will result in a new http request.
 I don't think this is what we want tot happen

+have a better way of differntiating requests for performance metrics